-As a consequence of successful policy in the reform period, Chinese per capita income rose by 6 per cent a year from 1978 to 1995, faster than any other Asian country except Korea, very much better than the 1.5 per cent a year in Europe and the United States, and six times as fast as the world average.
-China's per capita GDP rose from a quarter to a half of the world level.
-Its share of world GDP rose from 5 to 10 per cent, and it became the world's second biggest economy, after the United States.
-The big question is how long this catch-up process can last and how far it can go.
+As a consequence of successful policy in the reform period, Chinese per capita income rose by 6.6 per cent a year from 1978 to 2003, faster than any other Asian country, very much better than the 1.8 per cent a year in western Europe and the United States and four times as fast as the world average.
+Per capita GDP rose from 22 to 74 per cent of the world level.
+Its share of world GDP rose from 5 to 15 per cent and it became the world's second biggest economy, after the United States.
+The big question is how long this catch-up process can last and how far it can go?